Lawrence W. Kennedy

 Office: St. Thomas Hall 308 E

-Lawrence W. Kennedy, Professor of History, earned his A.B., M.A. and Ph.D. at Boston College, He teaches survey courses in American and Irish history along with electives which focus on urban life, race and immigration.
+Lawrence W. Kennedy, Professor Emeritus of History, earned his A.B., M.A. and Ph.D. at Boston College.
+He has taught survey courses in American and Irish history along with electives which focus on urban life, race and immigration.

 In 2017 Lawrence Kennedy and his son Patrick co-authored Bricklayer Bill: The Untold Story of the Workingman’s Boston Marathon (University of Massachusetts Press).
 UMass Press also published his Planning the City upon a Hill: Boston since 1630 in 1992.
 Planning the City upon a Hill came out in paperback and was named a Choice Outstanding Academic Book in 1994.